 The goal of your MBA application essay is not to hammer your resume into paragraph form.
 Focus on content your readers can’t get anywhere else: Where do you want to go in your career?
 And how will the MBA help you get there?
 Discuss specific ways you can use the skills and knowledge you gain in an MBA program to solve real-world problems, and frame this effort as a meaningful personal goal.
 Make your readers see the value you will add in the business world and beyond with your graduate-level education.

 Sharpen and Perfect

 Your MBA personal statement should demonstrate impeccable attention to detail.
-This starts before you even begin writing: Outline your thoughts and organize your essay into discrete, manageable sections.3 Go to footnote Refer to this outline frequently as you write to keep yourself on track and to ensure you don’t accidentally omit any key pieces of information.
+This starts before you even begin writing: Outline your thoughts and organize your essay into discrete, manageable sections.3 Refer to this outline frequently as you write to keep yourself on track and to ensure you don’t accidentally omit any key pieces of information.

 Proofread your work carefully to eliminate any grammatical errors and typos.
 If you think it might help, don’t be afraid to ask for assistance with your essay.
 Find a friend or colleague whose writing you admire—ideally one who knows you well—and have them read your statement to determine whether it really captures your goals and business acumen, and to find any issues you may have missed.
 Even if you are a strong writer, having a second set of eyes on an essay this important is never a bad idea.